top of page

 TALC APPLICATIONS

-TALC IS WIDELY USED IN INDUSTRIAL, COSMETIC, FOOD & PHARMA INDUSTRY, below are the applications for TALC.
+TALC IS WIDELY USED IN OVER 4000 INDUSTRIAL, COSMETIC, FOOD & PHARMA INDUSTRY, below are the applications for TALC.

 Talc basically has five characteristics that make it a valuable mineral for industrial and domestic